maramhd/Food-Journal/README.md

 ## Assignment Objectives

-This repository was developed to satisfy the requirements of the **Last Mobile App Development** course assignment.
+This repository was developed to satisfy the requirements of the **The last mobile app development - A Food Journal** course assignment.
 The work demonstrates:

 - **Code review** — A systematic audit of the original React Native codebase, examining architecture, component structure, and implementation patterns.
 - **Debugging** — Identification and classification of runtime errors, logic issues, database problems, and code quality concerns, with documented root causes and resolutions.